BENFLEET YACHT CLUB

 Life Members.
 The Committee shall have the power at its discretion to elect Life Members upon payment of a lump sum equal to 10 times the Full Member's subscription payable at the time of election.

-Cadet / Student members may be subject to annual review and re-election by the Committee and will not confer the right of voting at General Meetings or to hold any office in the Club.
-The Committee shall otherwise have absolute discretion concerning the privileges of membership granted to Cadets.
+Cadet and Student members may be subject to annual review and re-election by the Committee and will not confer the right of voting at General Meetings or to hold any office in the Club.
+The Committee shall otherwise have absolute discretion concerning the privileges of membership granted to Cadet & Student members.

 Honorary Members.
 Honorary Members may be elected by the Committee at any meeting after one week's notice in writing from the proposer to the Secretary.
 Such Members shall be admitted without payment to all privileges of the Club for any period not exceeding three months, unless the Committee shall by special resolution elect them for a longer period but shall not be entitled to vote at General Meetings or to introduce visitors into the Club.